Six Thinking Hats technique explained: the types including examples

 It’s Your Turn

 What do you think?
-What is your experience with the Six Thinking Hats by Edward De Bono?
+What is your experience with the Six Thinking Hats technique by Edward De Bono?
+Do you use the six hats to discuss issues from a variety of perspectives?
 Do you recognize the practical explanation or do you have more suggestions?
 What are your success factors for good decision making?

 Share your experience and knowledge in the comments box below.